yren18/Dueling_cifar/README.md

 ## 5. Environment Setup

-Both the **CIFAR Dueling Attack** and the **Horizon-Leveling Optimization** experiments were implemented in Python using PyTorch and manifold optimization libraries.
+Both the **VCG model Dueling Attack** and the **Horizon-Leveling Optimization** experiments were implemented in Python using PyTorch and manifold optimization libraries.
 To ensure reproducibility, we recommend using a Conda environment with Python 3.10.

 ### Installation